HackerSchool/LEDmatrix/README.md

 So remember to boot the orange pi with the arduino plugged in, wait a minute and only then plug in the HES controller (it all Just Works™)

-The server is expecting `NUM_BYTES` (600) bytes to be written to the UNIX socket at `SOCK_PATH` ('/tmp/ledmatrix') per frame.
+The server driver is expecting `NUM_BYTES` (600) bytes to be written to a TCP socket (port 53777) per frame.
 Each three bytes represent a LED, and each of those three bytes are the color in standard RGB order.
-The first LED is the upper right corner, going left, then down, like so:
+The first LED is the upper left corner, going right, then down, like so:

-For driver:
 ```
 [
 [00 01 02 03 04 05 06 07 08 09],